 - Managing your own emotions

-All of these skills are crucial to the success of leaders, and the same skills are also necessary for the success and well-being of any employee working in any field or industry—education, sales, government, customer service, health care, law enforcement and emergency response, law, hospitality, construction, real estate, software development, and just about any workplace you can name.
+All of these skills are crucial to the success of leaders.
+They are also necessary for the success and well-being of any person working in any field or industry—education, sales, government, customer service, health care, law, law enforcement and emergency response, hospitality, construction, real estate, software development, and just about any workplace you can think of.

 Read more about Emotional Intelligence for a Compassionate World. . .
 Click Here